hunterfro7/Senior-Project/Status Reports/Status as of 2019-11-05.md

         * Created Question-Key schema for all Scratch projects done by me

     * Hunter Frostick
+         * Attended and documented every CodeVA friday meeting
+         * Attended and documented every tuesday group meeting
+         * Created mild level Scratch projects for Lessons 1
+         * Created mild level Scratch projects for Lessons 2
+         * Created mild level Scratch projects for Lessons 3
+         * Created medium level Scratch projects for Lessons 2
+         * Created medium level Scratch projects for Lessons 2
+         * Worked with group to establish Google Drive space for our versions of the lessons and exercises

     * Kenny Richardson

       * Attended and documented every CodeVA friday meeting